core-wg/senml-spec/draft-ietf-core-senml.md

 All new entries must define the Label Name, Label, and XML Type but the CBOR labels SHOULD be left empty as CBOR will use the string encoding for any new labels.
-The ID fields contains the EXI schemaId value of the first Schema which includes this label or is empty if this label was not intended for use with EXI.
+The EXI ID column contains the EXI schemaId value of the first Schema which includes this label or is empty if this label was not intended for use with EXI.
 The Note field SHOULD contain information about where to find out more information about this label.